This post may contain affiliate links. Please read my disclosure policy.

 ingredients for white queso dip on a table.

 • White American cheese | The creamy cheese base for your Mexican dip is delicious white American cheese.
 You can purchase a block at the deli counter in your local grocery store or grab some slices.
-In a crunch, substitute it with Velveeta Blanco.

 • Unsalted butter | Use 100% real unsalted butter rather than margarine.
 You surely don’t want to skip this essential queso ingredient because it adds a rich creaminess.